 Another year has come and gone, so it's time to pop the bubbly and raise a glass to the promise of another year to come.
 And while champagne might’ve picked up as the drink of choice to celebrate New Year’s at the turn of the 19th century, it’s not the only food-centric tradition that exists to ring in the coming year.

-Many cultures have food and drink-related traditions designed to bring in luck, health, and happiness before the clock strikes midnight and usher in the New Year.
+Many cultures around the globe have food and drink-related traditions designed to bring in luck, health, and happiness before the clock strikes midnight and usher in the New Year.
 Here’s a collection of different cultural traditions, to help you make the best of 2020.

 To celebrate NYE, the people of Spain gather at Puerta del Sol in Madrid, in front of the square's clock tower to ring in next year.
 With 12 seconds remaining until the New Year, people eat 12 green grapes to bring good luck for the 12 months.
 It’s considered to be bad luck if you can’t down them all by the final midnight’s chime.

 This grape-eating custom began at the turn of the 20th century and is said to have been thought up by grape producers in southern Spain.
 Since then, the tradition has also set roots in many other Spanish-speaking nations.